Jada Pinkett Smith has deal for ‘no holds barred’ memoir

-NEW YORK (AP) — Jada Pinkett Smith has a lifetime of thoughts she’d like to set down.
+NEW YORK — Jada Pinkett Smith has a lifetime of thoughts she’d like to set down.

 The actor, singer, entrepreneur and co-host of the Facebook Watch show “Red Table Talk” has a deal for what Dey Street Books is calling an “honest and gripping memoir” that will cover her “complicated marriage to Will Smith,” among other topics.
 The book is currently untitled and scheduled for next fall.